-The school does not record data about religion in SIMS (School Information Management System).
-The village is predominantly Christian in nature.
-We welcome visits from the local United Reformed Church.
+The school only records data on SIMs (School Information Management System) about religion if this is offered by parents.
+We welcome visits from the local churches.
 We hope to extend this to cover a broader range of religious leaders and representatives.